rails-girls-summer-of-code/summer-of-code/roles.md

 general goals, give directions and provide feedback.

 Since students will be supported by coaches in their day-to-day work, the workload for mentors is limited.
+This said, mentors can also assume the role of a coach themselves.

 #### Support Roles